 Pronunciation of 'Hysterectomy'

-The word 'hysterectomy' refers to a surgical procedure for removing the uterus.
-It is pronounced as 'hɪstəˌrɛktəmi' in English (en-US).
+The word 'hysterectomy' is a medical term referring to a surgical procedure to remove the uterus.
+It is pronounced as /ˌhɪstəˈrɛktəmi/ in English (en-US), with stress on the third syllable 'rek'.

 Word Origin